 Japan to unveil coronavirus package, not yet eyeing extra budget

-Japan will unveil a second package of steps later on Tuesday to offset the impact of the coronavirus outbreak, focusing on support for small businesses, Finance Minister Taro Aso said, as concerns mount about risks to the country's fragile economy.
-The government will tap the remainder of this fiscal year's budget reserve, worth some 270 billion yen ($2.6 billion), to help finance the package, Aso said.
-However he said there was no need yet for a bigger extra budget, adding that the fallout from the outbreak so far is not akin to the 2009 financial crisis.
+Japan will unveil on Tuesday a second package of measures to offset the impact of a coronavirus outbreak, focusing on support for small businesses, Finance Minister Taro Aso said, as concerns mount about risks to the fragile economy.
+However, Aso said there was no need yet for a bigger extra budget, since the fallout was not so widespread as that of the 2009 financial crisis, despite politicians' growing calls for large fiscal spending.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)